15/3 Credit Card Payment Method: What It Is and How It Works

 Pros and Cons of Using the 15/3 Credit Card Payment Method

-While there are certainly upsides to taking advantage of the 15/3 credit card payment method, there are possible downsides to consider as well:
+While there are certainly upsides to taking advantage of the 15/3 credit card payment method, there are possible downsides to consider as well.

-Can help reduce your overall credit utilization Paying bimonthly may be harder to keep track of
+• Can help reduce your overall credit utilization

-Useful if need to build your credit score to be as high as possible because you’re applying for a mortgage or other loan May not provide much benefit in most scenarios
+• Can be useful if you need to build your credit as much as possible because you’re applying for a mortgage or other loan

-Can help you to pay down debt faster Can stretch finances if your income is irregular
+• Can help you to pay down debt faster

 Recommended: How to Avoid Interest on a Credit Card